bizlett/wedding-rsvp/README.md

 I have used Bootstrap Material Design with a Bootstrap v4.6 to create the overall structure of my website.

 #### *Imagery*
 The images are all photographs from my personal albums.
-If this website was being used as a template for someone else's wedding, the user could easily replace the photos with their own.
+If this website was being used as a template for someone else's wedding or event, the user could easily replace the photos with their own.

 [Back to Top](#table-of-contents)